Reconstructing GKZ via topological recursion: Stokes matrix for

 The total Stokes matrix is the product of the matrices computed in \eqref{eq:St-x2-1}, \eqref{eq:St-x2-2} and \eqref{eq:St-x2-3}:

 \begin{thm} The total Stokes matrix at $x=x_2$ is given by

 \end{thm}

 \begin{remark} We have observed that the total Stokes matrix at $x_1$ and at $x_2$ are the same matrix.
-This is because $x_1$ and $x_2$ lies on the same Stokes region in $G_0$ and the Borel resummed WKB solutions at $x_1$ and $x_2$ give the same basis of the space of the solution of the equation \eqref{eq:equiv-P1}.
-However, this is a consequence of a non-trivial identity of infinite product of matrices:
+This is because $x_1$ and $x_2$ lie on the same Stokes region in $G_0$ and the Borel resummed WKB solutions at $x_1$ and $x_2$ give the same basis of the space of the solution of the equation \eqref{eq:equiv-P1}.
+However, this is a consequence of a non-trivial identity of an infinite product of matrices:

-Note that, the identity \eqref{eq:2d-4d-WCF} is an example of the {\em 2d/4d wall-crossing formula} in the sense of \cite{GMN} by D.~Gaiotto, G.W.~Moore and A.~Neitzke.
+Note that, the identity \eqref{eq:2d-4d-WCF} is an example of the {\em 2d/4d wall-crossing formula} in the sense of \cite{GMN} by Gaiotto-Moore-Neitzke.
 Each upper and lower triangular matrix (contribution from the situation where $x$ lies on a Stokes curve) captures 2d-BPS states, while the diagonal matrix (contribution from the loop-type saddle connection) captures a 4d-BPS state.
 Here the loop-type Stokes curve plays the role of wall, and the above identity describes how BPS indices ``jump" when $x$ crosses the wall.
 The 2d/4d wall-crossing formula in ${\mathbb C}{\bf P}^1$ sigma model\footnote{ In this context, the GKZ curve appears as the chiral ring studied by N.~Dorey \cite{Dorey:1998yh}. } has already been mentioned in \cite[Section 8.2]{GMN}, and we have given an exact WKB theoretic interpretation of the wall-crossing formula in this special case. \end{remark}